clementboloch/OCR_P13/docs/project_deployment.rst

 1. Pushing Changes to Master
    -------------------------
-   Commit and push changes locally, then push to the master branch of the remote repository.
+   Commit changes locally, then push to the master branch of the remote repository.
 This triggers the CI/CD pipeline for deployment.

 2. Merging into Master
    -------------------